gbmhunter/blog/content/electronics/communication-protocols/power-line-protocols/index.md

 An example circuit for the LM1893 from Texas Instruments.

-{{< img src="lm1893-example-circuit-power-line-comms-texas-instruments.png" caption="Example circuit from Texas Instruments for the LM1893.
-Image from http://www.ti.com/lit/ds/snas544a/snas544a.pdf."  width="800px" >}}
+{{% figure src="lm1893-example-circuit-power-line-comms-texas-instruments.png" caption="Example circuit from Texas Instruments for the LM1893.
+Image from http://www.ti.com/lit/ds/snas544a/snas544a.pdf."  width="800px" %}}